ruohan-zhong/Nematostella-ONR/README.md

 Code and analysis files associated with:

+Zhong R, Seidel CW, Klompen AML, Gibson MC.
-**Morphological, molecular, and behavioral characterization of a ganglion-like oral nerve ring in the sea anemone Nematostella vectensis**
+*Morphological, molecular, and behavioral characterization of a ganglion-like oral nerve ring in the sea anemone Nematostella vectensis.*

-Ruohan Zhong, Chris W. Seidel, Anna M.L.
-Klompen, and Matthew C. Gibson
+Nature Communications. [publication DOI]

+Archived code release: [Zenodo DOI]

 This repository contains custom analysis and figure-generation code used in the study, together with small input files required for the analyses.